mansim07/dataplex-qwiklabs/README.md

 # Learning Objective

+For field engineers to gain hands-on experience in securing and governing data in Bigquery data warehouse, which includes hands-on practice with the following features using a 90-minute lab.
+- Dataset-level security controls
-Dataset-level security controls(Using Dataplex) Column-level security using Policy Tags
+- Column-level security using Policy Tags
-Row-level Security(native)
+- Row-level Security
-Metadata Management - Technical and business metadata Data Classification and tagging
+- Data Classification and tagging
-Data Security logging, auditing and monitoring
-Data Quality
+- Data Profiling and Quality assessment
-Data Lineage
+- Data Lineage
+- Harvesting and ingesting technical and business metadata

 ## 1. Load the customer data product